Taking codeine, a prescription opiate, can lead to addiction. Learn the causes, symptoms, and treatment for codeine withdrawal.

 - your behavior and perceived need for the drug

-It’s even possible to develop a codeine dependence if you take the drug exactly as your doctor prescribes.
+It’s also possible to develop codeine dependence even if you take the drug exactly as your doctor prescribes.

-If you’ve taken codeine for a long time, several withdrawal symptoms can occur when you stop taking the drug.
-Symptoms come in two phases.
+Withdrawal symptoms may come in two phases.
 The early phase occurs within a few hours of your last dose.
-Later, other symptoms occur as your body readjusts to life without codeine.
+Other symptoms may occur later as your body readjusts to working without codeine.

 - runny nose